MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nc-mbbcx-evt_mbb_device_receive_mbim_fragment.md

 ### -param ReceiveRequest

-A handle to the framework object which represents the request to receive a fragemented MBIM message from the device.
+A handle to the framework object which represents the request to receive a fragmented MBIM message from the device.

 ## -prototype